ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 - Identify useful Ruby enumerables, including `.each`, `.map` and `.select`.

 ## Framing (10 / 10)

-One of the most common things we do as developers is to loop through data structures.
+One of the most common things we do as developers is to iterate through data structures.

 Whenever we talk about data in Ruby, its important to review how Ruby handles groups of data.